How To Get Water Out Of Binoculars?

 Use silica gel desiccant – this is effective!

 You can also order desiccants online if you need larger quantities to keep things dry.
-Desiccants are great moisture absorbers and you can use them to dry all kinds of things, such as smartphones, cameras, watches, etc., whatever needs to be dried or protected from moisture when stored to prevent corrosion or growth of mold.
+Desiccants are great moisture absorbers and you can use it to dry all kinds of things, such as smartphones, cameras, watches, etc., whatever needs to be dried or protected from moisture when stored to prevent corrosion or growth of mold.

 Back to the binoculars from which we want to get the moisture out.
 The simplest is to put the binoculars together with the desiccant in an airtight storage box (or a ziplock bag) and leave it there for a few days.
 The property of the desiccant to absorb moisture will have absorbed all water within a few days and the binoculars should be fine again.